-The full-time load is typically twelve (12) to fifteen (15) units per semester.
-In any case, nineteen (19) units is the maximum load which is allowed.
+The full-time load is typically twelve (12) to fifteen (15) units per semester, nineteen (19) units is the maximum load which is allowed.
 Units in excess of nineteen (19) are allowed only for the most urgent reasons and on the basis of counselor approval.